 Chondromalacia patella (CMP) involves damage to the articular cartilage which is the smooth hard cartilage under the kneecap.
 Symptoms are similar to patellofemoral pain as the kneecap rubs on the bone underneath causing swelling and pain.
 Here we explain the injury as well as treatment, strapping and exercises.

 Symptoms of chondromalacia patella are similar to that of patellofemoral pain syndrome.
 Pain at the front of the knee especially over and around the kneecap or patella.
-Pain is often worse when walking downstairs or after sitting for long periods.
-This is a common chondromalacia patella symptom and is known as movie-goers knee or theater knee.
-A grinding or clicking feeling known as cerpitus can be felt when bending and straightening the knee.
-A small amount of swelling may be seen in the knee joint.
+Pain is often worse when walking downstairs or after sitting for long periods, known as movie-goers knee or theater knee.
+A grinding or clicking feeling called cerpitus can be felt when bending and straightening the knee.
+Swelling may be seen in the knee joint.

 What is chondromalacia patella?